Prostate Health: Reasons for Dysfunction and 12 Ways to Improve It

 High Intensity Exercise:

 The more muscle tissue that is intensely stimulated, the more testosterone production will go up.
 Be sure to get good rest between workouts.
-I like to do an upper body day, lower body day and then a day off.
+I like to do an upper body day, a lower body day, and then a day off.
 Then back to upper body and lower body and then another day off…and so on and so on.

 boost testosterone, 12 Ways to Boost Testosterone Levels Naturally